oe/postcss-logical-polyfill/examples/README.md

 2. **LESS**: How logical properties are transformed in LESS preprocessor workflows
 3. **SASS**: How logical properties are transformed in SASS preprocessor workflows
 4. **Output Order**: How to control the generation order of LTR and RTL rules using the `outputOrder` configuration
+5. **Selector Priority**: How rightmost priority optimization makes CSS behavior predictable with complex direction selectors
-5. **PostCSS CLI**: How to use the plugin with PostCSS CLI and configuration files
+6. **PostCSS CLI**: How to use the plugin with PostCSS CLI and configuration files
-6. **Webpack**: How direction-specific selectors are handled in Webpack build systems
+7. **Webpack**: How direction-specific selectors are handled in Webpack build systems

 ## Key Concepts Illustrated